StephanieNguyen6734/KeyLogger-Java/README.md

 # KeyLogger-Java

 Logs pressed keyboard keys into txt file.
- For ethical hacking and educational purposes
+ For ethical hacking and educational purposes.
+Make sure to download JNATIVEHOOK.JAR and install as external jar/libs.

 ---